PRODYNA/magnolia-cms-mailchimp-integration/README.md

 - Status

 #### Action: Create Import Audience Job (CSV)
 When the action is clicked a new SubApp is displayed.
 The user can add the information of the form as shown below
 ![[create-batch-import.png]]

 The Import Name must be unique.
 Additionally the CSV file must have the correct format, as shown in the sample below *(the header must be email_address and below must be the list of emails)*. ![[sample_csv.csv]]
 #### Action: Execute Batch Subscribe
-When an item of the browser is selected and the action is clicked, the content of the csv file is sent to mailchimp in order to subscribe emails to the list.
+When an item of the browser is selected and the action is clicked, the content of the csv file is sent to Mailchimp in order to subscribe emails to the list.

 ## Sync to Mailchimp Status